kishalaya19/Classification-Regression-Trees/README.md

 - The New York Stock Exchange dataset, used for the regression task.
 This dataset contains various financial metrics and was used to build a linear regression model to predict estimated shares outstanding.

--The Breast Cancer dataset, used for the classification task.
+- The Breast Cancer dataset, used for the classification task.
 This dataset includes features related to breast cancer diagnoses and was utilized to build a decision tree classifier to predict the diagnosis (benign or malignant).

 ## Project Structure
 The project is structured as follows: